vvndsz/TaskManager/README.md

 - Create a Firebase project in Firebase Studio and enable Realtime Database.
 - Retrieve your Firebase configuration object and insert it into the project’s Firebase initialization script.
 - Configure your database rules to allow appropriate read/write access during development or deployment.

-This version improves readability, adds a more professional tone, and elaborates slightly while keeping the explanations concise and user-friendly.
-Let me know if you want it adjusted further or formatted with additional sections!